canonical/charm-storage-connector/README.md

-# Iscsi Connector Charm
+# iSCSI Connector Charm

 ## Overview

-This charm configures a unit to connect to a storage endpoint, either ISCSI or Fibre Channel.
+This charm configures a unit to connect to a storage endpoint, either iSCSI or Fibre Channel.
 It acts as a subordinate charm, which can be deployed on any baremetal or virtual machine, alongside a main charm.
 It is not supported in containers.

-If you configure this charm for ISCSI, it will:
+If you configure this charm for iSCSI, it will:
-- Generate an iscsi initiator name and put it in /etc/iscsi/initiatorname.iscsi
+- Generate an iSCSI initiator name and put it in /etc/iscsi/initiatorname.iscsi
 - Install the package multipath-tools
-- Configure /etc/multipath/storage-connector-multipath.conf for the correct array
+- Configure /etc/multipath/conf.d/storage-connector-multipath.conf for the correct array
 - Restart the services iscsid, open-iscsi
-- Perform an iscsi discovery against a target
+- Perform an iSCSI discovery against a target
 - Login to the target
 - Reload and restart the service multipathd